← All varieties

 Fruit

 Calyx: Partially closed (Downing).
-Short and broad (Elliott).
+Short, broad (Elliott).

 Basin: Shallow, uneven (Downing).
+Not otherwise described.

 Core/Seeds: Rots at core (Thomas).
+Not otherwise described.

 Season

-September (Downing, Elliott, Thomas).
-August and September (Hedrick).
+September (Downing, Elliott, Thomas); August and September (Hedrick).

 Uses